fabiomux/kde-servicemenus/open_with_gvim/README.md

 # Open with gVim service menu

-This service menu opens the selected files within different tabs inside the gVim text editor.
-Differently, they are opened only within their respective buffers, but visualizing a single window with the content of the last buffer and leaving hidden the others.
+This service menu opens the selected files within separate tabs inside the gVim text editor.
+Otherwise, using the default opening feature, multiple files are opened inside a different buffer, but only the last is visualized.
+This addon can reuse one of the opened windows without starting a new session.

 ## Features